MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 ![Figure 1-4](media/figure1-4.png)

 Notice that the title bar of the PowerShell console says "Windows PowerShell" as shown in Figure 1-4.
-Some commands run fine, but is PowerShell can't participate in User Access Control (UAC).
+Some commands run fine, but PowerShell can't participate in User Access Control (UAC).
 That means it's unable to prompt for elevation for tasks that require the approval of an administrator.
 The following error message is generated: